TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 .. _basic-principles:

 =======================================
-Basic principles of TYPO3 documentation
+Basic Principles of TYPO3 Documentation
 =======================================

-Introduction to TYPO3 documentation
+Introduction to TYPO3 Documentation
 ===================================

 For an excellent introduction, please see the 3 part series on Marcus